jts272/pp4-safe-hands-guitar-tech/README.md

 necessary.

-I had created an `experimental` branch as a scratchpad for trying out new methods, however the main concern is the `main` branch.
+I had created an `experimental` branch as a scratchpad for trying out new methods, however the primary concern is the `main` branch.

 The production code is free of commented-out or unused code that may have been present at certain points of development.
 No secrets were exposed and all sensitive